Administrative Assessment

 Founded in 1979, the Council for the Advancement of Standards in Higher Education (CAS) is the pre-eminent force for promoting standards in student affairs, student services, and student development programs.
 CAS creates and delivers dynamic, credible standards, guidelines, and Self-Assessment Guides that are designed to lead to a host of quality programs and services.
 CAS aims to foster and enhance student learning, development, and achievement.
 (CAS, 2023)

-The University Assessment and Accreditation (UAA) office offers "CAS Class", an online course in Blackboard and Weave, to assist units in completing a self-study and five-year action plan.
+• CAS Class: The UAA office offers "CAS Class", an online course in Blackboard and Weave, to assist units in completing a self-study and five-year action plan.
 The class starts in January and July and is completed in 18 weeks.
 A course is also available starting in May for 15 weeks.
 The UAA office coordinates with units to register for the course.
 For more information about CAS Class and CAS review, please contact the UAA office

 Flyer for CAS Class